LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/projections.rst

 .. image:: ../../_static/europe_euqdist.png

-From here we can see that indeed our map is now centered to Helsinki as the 0-position in both x and y is on top of Tartu.
+From here we can see that indeed our map is now centered to Tartu as the 0-position in both x and y is on top of Tartu.

 - Let's continue our analysis by creating a Point object from Tartu and insert it into a GeoPandas GeoSeries.
 We also specify that the CRS of the GeoSeries is WGS84.
 You can do this by using ``crs`` parameter when creating the GeoSeries.